 In most cases, the symptoms of Bell’s palsy peak at 48 hours, then begin to dissipate over the following weeks and months.
 Medications and therapy can be helpful for a quicker recovery.
 If facial paralysis persists, there are options to help normalize facial function and appearance.
 A facial plastic surgeon can offer treatment options, surgical and non-surgical, to help correct symmetry and facial muscle function.

 In severe cases of Bell’s palsy, the patient may be left with some noticeable changes to facial function.
 One eyelid may not close easily or a corner of the mouth may droop.
 If lasting effects are causing functional or aesthetic issues, Dr. Rosenberg can offer treatments or surgical procedures to help regain form and function to the affected facial areas.
 This can include eyelid weight surgery to help the eyelid close, a surgical lip lift or Botox injections, depending on the patient and areas impacted.

 If you have lingering facial paralysis from Bell’s palsy, contact Dr. Rosenberg for a consultation to discuss treatment options.
-We have offices in NYC and Staten Island for your convenience.
+We have offices in NYC and Upper East Side for your convenience.